-Mark Class Marks Alphabetic Marks - Numerical (out of 100) Typical features GL I α range including αβ 70 or above Prose: Wide and apt vocabulary.
+Mark Class Marks - Alphabetic Marks - Numerical (out of 100) Typical features GL I a range including αβ 70 or above Prose: Wide and apt vocabulary.
 Ability to handle a range of constructions, and to reflect the style of a particular author or genre.
 Few or no errors of syntax or word-formation.
 Verse: Vocabulary and style apt for the genre.
 Few or no syntactical or metrical errors.
-The quality may range from $\alpha+$ (a composition which reads like a piece of authentic Greek or Latin) to $\alpha\beta$ (the overall quality is First Class but there are some weaknesses associated with the II.1 Class).
-GL High II.1 Generally β + to β++ 65-69 Prose.
+The quality may range from α+ (a composition which reads like a piece of authentic Greek or Latin) to αβ (the overall quality is First Class but there are some weaknesses associated with the II.1 Class).
+GL High II.1 Generally β + to β ++ 65-69 Prose.
 A generally accurate and stylish composition, showing apt vocabulary and ability to handle constructions.
 Verse.
 Generally apt vocabulary and style and competent handling of metre.
-The composition may fail to achieve a First Class mark for one or more reasons: because it is rather limited in vocabulary, or because its sentencestructure lacks ambition, or because it contains several errors of syntax or word-formation or metre, or some stylistic infelicities. gl Low II.1 and II.2 generally β + to βγ 50-64 The minimum requirement is that the composition shows, in prose, an adequate vocabulary and ability to use the basic constructions; in verse, a knowledge of basic vocabulary and metre.
+The composition may fail to achieve a First Class mark for one or more reasons: because it is rather limited in vocabulary, or because its sentence- structure lacks ambition, or because it contains several errors of syntax or wordformation or metre, or some stylistic infelicities. gl Low II.1 and II.2 generally β + to βγ 50-64 The minimum requirement is that the composition shows, in prose, an adequate vocabulary and ability to use the basic constructions; in verse, a knowledge of basic vocabulary and metre.
 The composition will remain intelligible as simple Greek or Latin, despite the less than perfect command of the language.
 At the upper end of the range, it will show, in prose, a good sense of style and a fairly wide and apt vocabulary; in verse, generally apt vocabulary and style and competent handling of metre.
 But it fails to qualify for GL, because it is marred by too many errors or stylistic infelicities.
 At the lower end it will show a general competence but also many mistakes.
-III and fail Γ range and below 49 and below The composition may reveal elements of sound vocabulary and some knowledge of basic constructions or of metre (if not it will fall below a Third), but these are likely to be overshadowed in most sentences by errors and confusions.
+III and fail Γ range and below 30-49 The composition may reveal elements of sound vocabulary and some knowledge of basic constructions or of metre (if not it will fall below a Third), but these are likely to be overshadowed in most sentences by errors and confusions.
 The composition may be partly or largely unintelligible as Greek or Latin.
+A script which is largely incomplete with only a few sentences attempted.
+20-29 Only some phrases or individual words translated.
+0 A completely blank script.